Chart Color Schemes

 Sheidow Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Sheidow Park's estimated population is around 6,887.
-This reflects an increase of 156 people since the 2021 Census, which reported a population of 6,731.
-The change was inferred from AreaSearch's estimation following examination of the latest ERP data release by the ABS (June 2024) and additional validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,918 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Population growth was primarily driven by overseas migration contributing approximately 66.0% of overall population gains during recent periods.
+As of Feb 2026, the population of Sheidow Park is estimated at around 6,888 people.
+This reflects an increase from the 2021 Census figure of 6,731 people, an increase of 157 individuals (2.3%).
+AreaSearch's estimation of the resident population as 6,887 follows examination of the latest ERP data release by the ABS in June 2024 and validation of additional 29 new addresses since the Census date.
+This results in a population density ratio of 1,918 persons per square kilometer, higher than the national average assessed by AreaSearch.
+Recent population growth was primarily driven by overseas migration contributing approximately 66.0% of overall population gains.

 Frequently Asked Questions - Population